ahmlvs/aaadevs_com/README.md

 ### Set Up the Server:

-Create a server (e.g., on AWS, DigitalOcean, or any cloud provider).
+Create a server (e.g., on AWS, DigitalOcean, Azure, or any cloud provider).
 Obtain the server’s IP address: xxx.xxx.xxx.xxx

 ### Purchase a Domain Name: